GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Made `Channel::getLastMessage` function public

 ### ❌ Removed
-- `MessageListItemStyle::reactionsEnabled` was deleted as doubling of the same flag from `MessageListViewStyle`
+- 🚨 Breaking change: `MessageListItemStyle::reactionsEnabled` was deleted as doubling of the same flag from `MessageListViewStyle`